-The International Documentary Exhibition of Bogotá – MIDBO (Muestra Internacional Documental de Bogotá), organized by the Colombian Corporation of Documentary Filmmakers ALADOS, is an event specialized in the cinema of the real, which over the last 23 years has established itself in Colombia and Latin America as a fundamental space for exhibition, dialogue and thinking on documentary and non-fiction audiovisuals.
+The International Documentary Exhibition of Bogotá – MIDBO (Muestra Internacional Documental de Bogotá), organized by the Colombian Corporation of Documentary Filmmakers ALADOS, is a film festival specialized in the cinema of the real, which over the last 23 years has established itself in Colombia and Latin America as a fundamental space for exhibition, dialogue and thinking on documentary and non-fiction audiovisuals.

 Three parallel selections structure MIDBO: The exhibition Documentary Film, the encounter Thinking the real, and the exposition Expanded Documentary.
 These three sections dialogue together through an artistic approach that is defined for each edition.